scvalex/ltc/docs/final.md

 In our example, "Node A" sends its change to "Node B", but not the other way around.
 In this case, "Node B" handles the merge, and sends the both its diverging change to "State 4.2", and the combined change to "State 5" back to "Node A".
-An possible problem occurs if, originally, both "Node A" and "Node B" send their diverging changes to each other; in this case, both nodes would perform the merge, and then attempt to send the new changes to each other, thus repeating the process.
+A possible problem occurs if, originally, both "Node A" and "Node B" had sent their diverging changes to each other; in this case, both nodes would perform the merge, and then attempt to send the new changes to each other, thus repeating the process.
 We avoid the problem by careful use of state identifiers and of merging algorithms: the combination of "State 4.1" and "State 4.2" is given the same identifier, regardless of which way the merge is performed; similarly, the changes made by the merge are the same in both cases.

 We end the section on merging by mentioning that diffing and merging are implemented as a type class in LTc.
 As such, LTc's merging can